-7 Only one qualification per subject will count.
-If applicants for Sixth Form are holding qualifications other than GCSEs (for example, if they have been educated outside of the English education system) their qualifications will be assessed against GCSE points scores in accordance with guidance from UK NARIC (the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills) and their application ranked against the oversubscription criteria accordingly.
+&lt;sup>6 If applicants for Sixth Form are holding qualifications other than GCSEs (for example, if they have been educated outside of the English education system) their qualifications will be assessed against GCSE points scores in accordance with guidance from UK ERIC (the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills) and their application ranked against the oversubscription criteria accordingly.
 In these circumstances, each individual subject qualification will be accepted as one of the best eight GCSEs (up to a maximum of 9 points per qualification).